-It is apparent that inventions and discoveries come to multiple parties simultaneously which are then documented as inventions and discoveries.
-But how many insights have come to those who have never moved forward, or who personally fell short of the end result of what they attempted to accomplish?
+It is apparent from this paper that inventions and discoveries come to multiple parties simultaneously which are then documented as inventions and discoveries.
+But how many insights have come to those who have never moved forward, or who personally fell short of the end result of the insight they attempted to accomplish?
 And of course, how clear or muddled were we when the insight came to us?

-I was taught that by asking the right questions through the sciences of kinesiology and/or dowsing, that one can get accurate answers to just about anything — far beyond the collective base of knowledge.
-In a careful reading of this article it becomes apparent that humanity is a receiver; that we “receive” what we would suppose we invent and discover on our own through brain power, happenstance and luck. [reference a corollary article titled The Power of Thought]
+I was taught that by asking the right questions through the sciences of kinesiology and/ or dowsing, that one can get accurate answers to just about anything — far beyond the collective base of knowledge.
+In a careful reading of this article, it becomes apparent that humanity is a receiver; that we “receive” what we would suppose we invent and discover on our own through brain power, happenstance or luck. [reference a corollary article titled The Power of Thought]

 I suspect it will soon be discovered that inventors, discoverers, researchers and scientists and other creative personalties including artists attuned to the aethers, i.e., either intentionally developing this connection or naturally available, receive insights for which they follow up and the whole species moves forward.
 As we learn to rely on what’s true, we will more rapidly ground what the Universe has in store for us.

-Ultimately, our partnership with the Innate forces that guide all of life is our best bet to become a successful species.
+Ultimately, our partnership with the Innate forces that guide all of life is our best bet to becoming a successful species.
 And handily, we can intentionally and rapidly develop this connection by quieting the human nervous system through CORE Resonance Colonies™ and do so far faster than a lifetime of meditation.

 After all, we are actually quite the intuitive bunch!